New to bitcoin? Coin Cloud is here to help. Email us any question firstname.lastname@example.org

 People compete to “mine” bitcoins using computers to solve complex math puzzles.
 This is how bitcoins are created.
 Currently, a winner is rewarded with 25 bitcoins roughly every 10 minutes.

 Bitcoins are stored in a “digital wallet,” which exists either in the cloud or on a user’s computer.
 The wallet is a kind of virtual bank account that allows users to send or receive bitcoins, pay for goods or save their money.
 Unlike bank accounts, bitcoin wallets are not insured by the FDIC.
 Much like holding cash in your leather wallet.
+If you need a wallet get the Coin Cloud Bitcoin Wallet in the App Store.

 Though each bitcoin transaction is recorded in a public log, names of buyers and sellers are never revealed – only their wallet IDs.
 While that keeps bitcoin users’ transactions private, it also lets them buy or sell anything without easily tracing it back to them.